Constructing convex projective 3-manifolds with generalized cusps: Properly convex geometry

 We now restrict our attention to the case where $N$ is a finite volume hyperbolic $n$-manifold, and we let $\rhohyp:\Gamma\to G$ be the holonomy representation of a marked hyperbolic structure on $N$.
-If $N$ is closed then work of Koszul \cite{Ko} shows that $\hol$ is a local homeomorphism near $[\rhohyp]$.
+If $N$ is closed then work of Koszul \cite{Ko} shows that $\hol$ is an open map.
 In other words, if $\rho:\Gamma\to G$ is a representation and $[\rho]$ is sufficiently close to $[\rhohyp]$ in $\rep(\pi_1N,G)$ then $\rho$ is also the holonomy of a marked convex projective structure on $N$.
 This idea is useful since it reduces the geometric problem of deforming marked convex projective structures on $N$ to the simpler algebraic problem of deforming $[\rhohyp]$ in $\rep(\Gamma,G)$.

 When $N$ is non-compact, Koszul's result breaks down.
 For example, if $N$ is a cusped hyperbolic $3$-manifold then there are representations arbitrarily close to $[\rhohyp]$ in $\rep(\Gamma,G)$ that correspond to incomplete hyperbolic structures on $N$.
 It is easily seen that these are not holonomies of marked convex projective structures on $N$ (for instance they are either indiscrete or non-faithful).
-However, in recent work of Cooper--Long--Tillmann \cite{CoLoTiII} it is shown that small deformations at the level of representations that preserve certain boundary conditions are guaranteed to be the holonomy of a convex projective structure on $N$.
+However, in recent work of Cooper--Long--Tillmann \cite{CoLoTiII} are able to prove a relative version of Koszul's theorem.
+More precisely, they show that small deformations at the level of representations that preserve certain boundary conditions are guaranteed to be the holonomy of a convex projective structure on $N$.
 In order to state their precise result we need to introduce some terminology.

 Let $\hom_{ce}(\Gamma,G)$ be the representations of $\Gamma$ into $G$ that are holonomies of convex projective projective structures on $N$ such that each end of $N$ is a generalized cusp.
 A group $\Delta\subset G$ is a \emph{virtual flag group} if it contains a finite index subgroup that is conjugate in $G$ to an upper-triangular group.
 For instance, the image of the holonomy of a generalized cusp is a virtual flag group.
 The following is a paraphrasing of part of Theorem 0.2 from \cite{CoLoTiII}. \begin{theorem} Suppose $W$ is a compact, connected $n$-manifold, let $N=W\backslash \partial W$, and let $\{V_1,\ldots,V_k\}$ be the set of connected components of $\partial W$.
 Let $B_i\cong V_i\times [0,1)$ be the end of $N$ corresponding to $V_i$.
 Suppose that $\rho_0\in \hom_{ce}(\Gamma,G)$ and for $t\in (-1,1)$, $\rho_t:\Gamma\to G$ is a continuous path of representation with the property that $\rho_t(\pi_1 B_i)$ is a virtual flag group for each $i$.
 Then there is $\varep>0$ such that for $t\in (-\varep,\varep)$, $\rho_t\in \hom_{ce}(\Gamma,G)$. \end{theorem}